VJQuiles/Basic_Login/README.md

 Course materials on bcrypt, salting, comparing, and creating jwts.

 James and Dennis also helped as mentioned above, as well as Karl helping to explain what we are doing conceptually to really lock it in place.
 Very grateful for my team

+I was reviewing the next lab, and realized through the refactoring process I realized my understanding wasn't as firm as I thought.
+I decided to watch the office hours provided by one of our instructors, Bryan.
+It was well worth the watch, and I decided to implement some of his strategies, which I have documented in the code.

+In the process I also decided to look back at the lab, and to be honest was unsure if i had missed part of the requirements by not having the verification so I thought it best to push this.